sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --summary-detail  Show longer text summary to stdout  [boolean] [default: false]

 Options:
   --version, -V                   Show version number  [boolean] --debug                         Debug mode logs all internal messages to the console.  [boolean] [default: false] --verbose, -v                   Verbose mode prints progress messages to the console.
 Enter up to three times (-vvv) to increase the level of detail.  [count]
+  --browsertime.preURL, --preURL  A URL that will be accessed first by the browser before the URL that you wanna analyze.
+Use it to fill the cache.
   --mobile                        Access pages as mobile a fake mobile device.
 Set UA and width/height.
 For Chrome it will use device Apple iPhone 6.  [boolean] [default: false]
   --resultBaseURL                 The base URL to the server serving the HTML result.
-In the format of https://result.sitespeed.io --gzipHAR        Compress the HAR files with GZIP.  [boolean] [default: false] --outputFolder   The folder where the result will be stored.
+In the format of https://result.sitespeed.io
+  --gzipHAR                       Compress the HAR files with GZIP.  [boolean] [default: false] --outputFolder                  The folder where the result will be stored.
   --firstParty                    A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")
-  --utc            Use Coordinated Universal Time for timestamps  [boolean] [default: false] --config         Path to JSON config file
-  --help, -h       Show help  [boolean]
+  --utc                           Use Coordinated Universal Time for timestamps  [boolean] [default: false] --config                        Path to JSON config file --help, -h                      Show help  [boolean]

 Read the docs at https://www.sitespeed.io/documentation/sitespeed.io/